 How much if any of the fund balance is already committed to other projects?

 Board member Elisabeth Motsinger recalled a recent request to commit $1 million towards a comprehensive facility review of the district.
 The anticipated project would provide a balanced look at facility needs across all schools.
-Again, it became clear in that waiting for this data could have done much to inform this discussion.
-That project is awaiting approval for a price proposal is still in the works.
+Again, it became clear that waiting to receive this data could have done much to inform this discussion.
+The review project is awaiting approval and a price proposal is still in the works.
 But in addition to the computer upgrade, that means as much as $5.5 million of the possibly $6.9 million has already be promised to other priorities.

 Which and/or what type of project is most appropriate project for use of a fund balance?